-Ambassador marketing is one of the most explosive forms of media today.
+Ambassador and influencer marketing is one of the most explosive forms of media today.

 The worldwide estimated spend on sponsored content in the influencer space was at $3B just five years ago.
-The influencer market for branded and platform deals is estimated at $14B in 2021 and projected to skyrocket to $28 billion by 2026.
+The influencer market for branded and platform deals is projected to skyrocket to $28 billion by 2026.
 According to eMarketer, “influencer marketing is projected to grow 23.4% and 15.9% YoY in 2023 and 2024."

 A tale as old as time for our Fohr campaigns team is that they approach brands with the following questions: